-Stephen Colbert takes over as host, executive producer and writer of THE LATE SHOW on Tuesday, Sept.
+Stephen Colbert took over as host, executive producer and writer of THE LATE SHOW on Tuesday, Sept.
 8, 2015.
-The comedy-variety-talk show will be broadcast five nights a week from the Ed Sullivan theater in New York.
+The comedy-variety-talk show is broadcast five nights a week from the Ed Sullivan theater in New York.

 One act of each show begins with a brief still shot featuring a coffee mug emblazoned with the logo of an NBC affiliate station.
 The first, aired on the premiere episode, was that of WNCN in Raleigh, North Carolina, whose marketing director gave Seth Meyers the mug as a gift.
 See more »

 53 of 80 people found this review helpful.

 Was this review helpful to you?

 | Report this